 Arriving in Burlington’s heart and soul of Church Street Marketplace, a pedestrian zone full of shops and restaurants, we immediately sensed the fun festive vibe of this lakeside college town.
 Pubs and ethnic cafes dot the brick lined city center, with great causal dinner options, funky boutiques to browse and several nightclubs brimming with live bands and music.

-Saturday morning, we chose the easy 20-minute drive to Bolton Valley for some downhill skiing prior to the afternoon Mardi Gras parade.
+For skiing Saturday morning, we chose the easy 20-minute drive to Bolton Valley for some downhill skiing prior to the afternoon Mardi Gras parade.
 Burlington is less than a fifty-minute drive to several of the East’s finest ski areas—Bolton Valley, Stowe, Smugglers’ Notch, and Sugarbush.

 Even with perfect conditions and a fresh layer of powder, we were among only a handful of weekend skiers at Bolton.
 This unassuming family area is home to an assortment of old double chairs and one quad.
 The straightforward layout made for a delightful morning of sliding surrounded by outstanding views of Lake Champlain, the snow-covered Green Mountains and the distant Adirondacks.

-Burlington showed it true colors, quite colorful for a small city, with everything from drag queens, to peaceful protestors, skiers and dancers, clowns and Catamounts from the University of Vermont.
+Burlington showed its true colors, quite colorful for a small city, with everything from drag queens, to peaceful protestors, skiers and dancers, clowns and Catamounts from the University of Vermont.
 Some floats looked like they were thrown together over a six-pack, while others clearly involved more than a rummage through the attic.

 The sea of colored beads tossed from each float meant that every kid scored a collection of the authentic necklaces.
 This was proof of the promised family atmosphere, no raunchy conduct required to earn beads.
 I caught a few strands myself, but was particularly excited about snatching some generously donated Lake Champlain Chocolate truffles and a delicious Moon Pie.